 Don’t miss Plaça de Sant Jaume and the adjacent Carrer de Baix, Calle Baja, Carrer del Pou, Carrer del Cabrit.
 Get lost in the nearby alleys to discover more colorful murals.

 And if you don’t feel like chasing the best murals, you may want to join a tour of the best Valencia street art.

 9. Take a cooking class

-While Valencia is a city inviting to stay outdoors as much as possible, you may wonder what to do in Valencia when it rains.
+While Valencia is a city inviting you to stay outdoors as much as possible, you may wonder what to do in Valencia when it rains.
 Why not a cooking class, to learn how to cook traditional Valencian paella?